Stability and quasi-normal modes of charged black holes in Born-Infeld gravity: Introduction

-If we construct black hole solutions to Einstein-Born-Infeld gravity, it can be observed that the non-singular nature of the electric field at the origin changes the structure of the space-time drastically.
-The singularity at the origin is dominated by the mass term $M/r$ rather than the charge term $Q^2/r^2$ as in the black holes of Einstein-Maxwell gravity \cite{chandra}.
-Here the possibility exists for $M$ to be positive, negative or zero leading to space-like or time-like singularities in contrast to the Reisser-Nordstrom black hole.
-Overall, the physical properties of black holes change drastically due to the non-linear nature of electrodynamics and worthy of study.
-In this paper, we are focusing on the static charged black holes of the Born-Infeld electrodynamics.
-This is the non-linear generalization of the Reissner-Nordstrom black hole and is characterized by charge $Q$, mass $M$ and the non-linear parameter $\beta$.
-The Born-Infeld black hole was obtained by Garcia et.al. \cite{Garcia} in 1984.
-Two years later, Demianski \cite{demia} also presented a solution known as EBIon which differs with the one in \cite{Garcia} by a constant.
-Trajectories of test particles in the static charged Born-Infeld black hole was discussed by Breton \cite{nora1}.
-This black hole in isolated horizon framework was discussed by the same author in \cite{nora2}.
-Gibbons and Herdeiro \cite{gib2} derived a Melvin Universe type solution describing a magnetic field permeating the whole Universe in Born-Infeld electrodynamics coupled to gravity.
-By the use of electric-magnetic duality, they also obtained Melvin electric and dyonic Universes.
+Black holes in Born-Infeld gravity is quite different from black hole solutions to Einstein-Maxwell gravity (Reissner-Nordstrom black holes).
+In the Reissner-Nordstrom black holes, the singularity at $r =0$ is due to the $\frac{Q^2}{r^2}$ term \cite{chandra}.
+On the other hand, in Born-Infeld black holes, the singularity is dominated by the $\frac{M}{r}$ term.
+Also, in Born-Infeld black holes, the possibility exists for the mass $M$ for be positive, negative or zero as described in section(2).
+Born-Infeld black holes were first constructed by Garcia et.al. \cite{Garcia} and later Demianski presented a solution \cite{demia} which differs by a constant to the one by Garcia et.al.
+Geodesics of test particles around a static Born-Infeld black hole was presented by Breton \cite{nora1}.
+Born-Infeld black holes in isolated horizons were presented in \cite{nora2}.
+A Melvin type Universe describing a magnetic field permeating the Universe in Born-Infeld gravity was described by Gibbons and Herdeiro \cite{gib2}.
+In the same paper, by using duality properties, they obtained Melvin dyonic Universes.

-Here we will study the stability and quasi normal modes of the Born-Infeld black holes.
-Recently, there has been a renewed interest in computation of the quasi normal mode (QNM) frequencies of black hole solutions.
-These are the modes of damped oscillations when black holes are perturbed.
-The frequencies of QNM's depend on the parameters of the black holes such as mass, charge and angular momentum and are independent of initial perturbations.
-If the radiation due to QNM modes are detected in the future by gravitational wave detectors, it would be a clear way of identifying the possible charges of black holes.
-There are extensive studies of QNM's in various black-hole backgrounds in the literature.
-See the review by Kokkotas et. al. \cite{kok1} for more information.
+One of the most important characteristics of black holes are its quasi-normal modes which arises during the perturbations of a black hole.
+The frequencies of quasi-normal modes depend only on the parameters of the black hole such as the mass, charge and the angular momentum.
+There are many papers written on quasi-normal modes of black holes for fields of perturbations by differing spins.
+A good review on the subject is given by Kokkotas et.al \cite{kok1}.
+In this paper, we are interested in studying quasi-normal modes (QNM) of scalar perturbations of a Born-Infeld black hole.